security-alliance/frameworks/src/user-team-security/security-aware-culture.md

    - Ensure that leadership demonstrates a strong commitment to security by prioritizing and investing in security initiatives.

 2. **Regular Communication**
-   - Communicate the importance of security regularly through your communications
+   - Communicate the importance of security regularly through your communications with the team.

 3. **Security Policies and Procedures**
    - Develop and enforce clear security policies and procedures that outline expectations and responsibilities for all team members.